AbaniwoM/single-page-react-app/README.md

 ## Single Page React App

 This project is hosted on netlify.
-You can view [here](https://github.com/facebook/create-react-app).
+You can view [here](https://single-pg-app.herokuapp.com/).

+This project is built with react redux-toolkit

 ### Available Scripts